GatiAher/gatiaher-hugo/content/projects/1D-and-2D-Fourier-Transforms.md

 caption="Centered phase and magnitude plots for a sine wave of 8 Hz, a sine wave of 16 Hz, and a sine wave of 8 Hz with a phase offset of π/2 (cosine wave)."
 >}}

 The dominant frequencies can be identified from the magnitude plots.
 In the above plots, the 8 Hz sine wave has magnitude peaks at -8 Hz and +8 Hz, and the 16 Hz sine wave has magnitude peaks at -16 Hz and +16 Hz.
-The 8 Hz cosine wave has the same magnitude peaks as the 8 Hz sine wave, but its phase plot looks different, indicating that the location of the signal components are different.
+The 8 Hz cosine wave has the same magnitude peaks as the 8 Hz sine wave, but its phase plot looks different, indicating the location of the signal components are different.
 Since half the magnitude plot is a mirror image, the same magnitude information is retained by cropping the x-axis from 0 to 63.

 Phase tends to be noisy due to its very small values range ($-\pi/2$ to $\pi/2$) compared to the errors that show up due to rounding calculations in the division operation in inverse tangent (error range of 3 to -3 in this example).
 In the above phase plots for simple sine and cosine waves, there should only be one dominant frequency, but noise obscures the details.

 If we isolate the true dominant frequency components in the phase plot, we get cleaner phase values.
-At the 8 Hz frequency component, the 8 Hz sine wave has a phase of $\pi/2 = 1.57$ and the cosine has a phase that is close to zero.
+At the 8 Hz frequency component, the 8 Hz sine wave has a phase of $\pi/2 = 1.57$ and the cosine has a phase close to zero.

 {{< figure
 height=400